 3. Questions

-Is the Working Group’s understanding of the evolution and current status of IGO jurisdictional immunity (as summarized above) correct under general principles of public international law?

-Are there additional principles, nuances or other relevant information (including specific treatment under differing national laws) that you think may be helpful for us to be aware of as we continue our work?
+But for the existence of the “Mutual Jurisdiction” selection in the UDRP or URS context, is a complaining IGO entitled to immunity in connection with judicial action brought by a domain name registrant arising from the asserted conflict between the IGO’s asserted trademark and the domain name registrant’s registration or use of a domain name?

+If not, are there methods which an IGO may take to escape or avoid becoming subject to judicial action brought by a domain name registrant arising from the asserted conflict between the IGO’s asserted trademark and the domain name registrant’s registration or use of a domain name?

 Given that many, if not all, states require proof of ‘use in commerce’ in either granting trademark registration or maintaining valid trademark rights, is the mere assertion of trademark rights or the filing of a UDRP or URS complaint by an IGO, sufficient to preclude the assertion of immunity by an IGO?

-But for the existence of the “Mutual Jurisdiction” selection in the UDRP or URS context, is a complaining IGO entitled to immunity in connection with judicial action brought by a domain name registrant arising from the asserted conflict between the IGO’s asserted trademark and the domain name registrant’s registration or use of a domain name?

-To the best of your knowledge, how do IGOs generally handle standard contractual clauses (e.g. in software or services agreements) concerning submission to a particular jurisdiction or dispute resolution method?
+To the best of your knowledge, how do IGOs generally handle standard commercial contractual clauses concerning IGOs submission to a particular jurisdiction or dispute resolution method?

-Are there methods which an IGO may take to escape or avoid becoming subject to judicial action brought by a domain name registrant arising from the asserted conflict between the IGO’s asserted trademark and the domain name registrant’s registration or use of a domain name?
+Are there additional principles, nuances or other relevant information (including specific treatment under differing national laws) that are relevant to our work?

 On behalf of our Working Group, we thank you in advance for your consideration of these questions.
 If you are unsure as to any matter being requested, please do not hesitate to contact us for clarification.
 Your reply, as well as any additional comments/information that you may wish to make, will be important for our better understanding the needs of IGOs’ concerning the immunity issue and our eventual policy recommendations on how to solve any problems and/or ambiguities.